23/Thursday

 HalloweeM 49: Hip to Be 72 Starts!
 WeeM officially starts at 5 PM when you can pick up your registration information (but please come earlier if you want to help out with the setup—

-we need you).
-You can still register at the door if you chose not to preregister.
+we need you; simply show up or, better yet, let us know you’re coming).
+You can still register at the door if you chose not to preregister (see all the rates).
 The Games room opens earlier than registration, usually ~4 PM, based upon availability.
 Enjoy dinner, our program, tournaments, and more.
-Check out the PAAG (when it becomes available) for the starting times of today’s events.
+Check out the PAAG for the starting times of today’s events.
 Donate books and media to the book sale at WeeM.
-Also, please consider donating an hour or two of your time— it’s the volunteers that make this RG so great.
+Also, please consider donating a couple hours of your valuable time— it’s the volunteers that make this RG so great.
+Volunteer now to help with any of the tasks required with setting up and double your chances to win cash at Sunday’s Volunteer Raffle.
 For those arriving early and interested in visiting some local sites— check out Things to Do Nearby.
 This year, all the bourgeois bohemians hang out at HalloweeM!

 31/Friday